 The Medicare Payment Advisory Commission (MedPAC) seeks a senior health policy analyst committed to producing high-quality work in an intellectually challenging environment.
 We are currently seeking candidates with general experience with Medicare’s payment systems, who can cover a variety of short-term and long-term projects on a range of payment policy areas, as required.
 Depending on qualifications, exceptionally well-qualified applicants may be considered at the Principal Policy Analyst level.
-We anticipate filling multiple positions from this posting; we are particularly interested in candidates with experience in Medicare managed care (i.e., Medicare Advantage).
+We anticipate filling multiple positions from this posting; we are particularly interested in candidates with experience in Medicare’s physician fee schedule and related policies or in Medicare’s payment system for acute care hospitals, but we will consider qualified candidates with expertise in other sectors (e.g., post-acute care, Medicare Advantage, etc.).

 MedPAC is a small, nonpartisan federal agency that advises the U.S. Congress on Medicare payments to health care providers and health plans, and issues affecting access to and quality of care received by Medicare beneficiaries.